Gratitude Takes Flight at Renown Health in Celebration of Nurses & Hospital Week

 Renown Health is a locally governed and locally owned, not-for-profit integrated healthcare network serving northern Nevada, Lake Tahoe and northeast California.
 Renown is one of there region’s largest private employers with a workforce of more than 7,000.
 It comprises three acute care hospitals, a rehabilitation hospital, the area’s most comprehensive medical group and urgent care network, and the region’s largest and only locally owned not-for-profit insurance company, Hometown Health.
 Renown has a long tradition and commitment to continually improve the care and the health of our community.
 For more information, visit renown.org.

-Renown Health adds an electrostatic cleaning system to its list of innovative technology used to sanitize hospital...Read More
+Renown Health adds an electrostatic cleaning system to its list of innovative technology used to sanitize hospital rooms and equipment.
+During a time when many people might worry about seeking emergency care in fear of coming into contact...Read More